MannLabs/alphadia/docs/installation.md

 ```

 ### 2. Installation: backend
+Set up a conda environment and activate it as described [here](#2-setting-up-the-environment).

 Use pip to install alphaDIA, using the `development` tag to install additional packages required for development only
 ```bash